"How, John, can I pray for you?"

 This, for me, is the big one.
 Because I don't - not yet.
 All the other moral commands follow from this.
 (Yes, the enemy is my "neighbor.")

 How revolutionary Jesus is, to tell us to love our enemies.
-Why did he go this far?
+Why did Jesus extend the cone of love to include enemies?
+Because retaliating back only deepens hatred.
+Because doing nothing accomplishes just that, nothing, and where nothing is done relationships further erode.
 Because, as Martin Luther King Jr. wrote:

 Hate multiplies hate, violence multiplies violence,